React Elements

 );

-seems too long, we could easily simplify it to a shorter identifier, using a named import and then an alias for it:
+seems too long, we could easily simplify it to a shorter identifier using a name alias when importing it, as shown below:

 import { createElement as e } from 'react';